kimchi-project/gingerbase/docs/API.md

 **URI:** /plugins/gingerbase/host/packagesupdate

-Contains the information and action of packages update in the host.
+Collection of eligible packages to be updated/upgraded in the system.

 **Methods:**

-* **GET**: Retrieves a list of all packages to be updated in the host:
+* **GET**: Retrieves a list of eligible packages to be updated in the host

 ### Resource: Host Package Update